-The standard method is used to calculate the capital requirement for credit risk of the Sp Mortgage Bank.
-The capital requirement for operational risk is calculated by the basic method.
 Sp Mortgage Bank publishes the relevant information with regard to capital adequacy calculation each year as part of its Annual Report and Notes to the Financial Statement.
-The main capital adequacy information has been published in the Halfyear Report.
+The main capital adequacy information has been published in the Half-year Report.